ThomasMertes/seed7/src/read_me.txt

              Windows uses the functions getUtf16Argv and
              freeUtf16Argv (both defined in "cmd_win.c").

+  USE_WINMAIN: Defined when the main function is named WinMain.

   USE_DIRENT: The header file containing the definitions for
               opendir(), readdir() and closedir() has the name
               <dirent.h>.
 Only one #define of USE_DIRxxx is